 - Plantar fasciitis.
 This condition is marked by a sharp, stabbing heel pain that comes with the first steps of the day.
 It is caused by tiny tears that happen on account of tension on your plantar fascia.
 Custom inserts can offer the necessary arch support to prevent this from happening.

 - Neuromas.
 Excess pressure from surrounding tissue onto a nerve—especially in the front of the foot—can cause burning sensations, numbness, and even pain, but orthoses can help treat this condition.

 The Kansas Experts in Custom Orthotics!

 The Kansas Foot Center is ready to help you with any foot or ankle condition that causes you pain.
 Our custom-designed supports might be the nonsurgical treatment option that works for you, so let our foot specialists create a pair for you.
-Start your path to pain-free living by calling (866) 222-5177 to request an appointment at any of our three Kansas offices (Wichita, Newton, or Emporia).
+Start your path to pain-free living by calling (866) 222-5177 to request an appointment at either of our Kansas offices (Wichita or Newton).
 You can also use our online form to schedule your appointment at any of our convenient locations today.